rule

 Text 23

-Seeing the simultaneous appearance of these demigods and great personalities lightened up the mind of the sage who had awakened on his one leg.
+When he saw the simultaneous appearance of these demigods and great personalities, lightened up the mind of the sage who had awakened on his one leg.
 (Vedabase)

 Text 24

+Recognizing the symbols of their personal paraphernalia [drum, kus'a grass and discus] as also the bull, the swan and the bird Garuda they sat upon, he with folded hands fell down prostrating before them to offer his obeisances.

 Recognizing the symbols of their personal paraphernalia [drum, kus'a grass and discus] and the bull, the swan and Garuda on which they were seated, he with folded hands fell down prostrating before them, offering his obeisances.

-Recognizing the symbols of their own paraphernalia [drum, Kus'a grass and discus] and the bull, the swan and Garuda on which they were seated, he with folded hands fell down prostrating before them, offering his obeisances.
 (Vedabase)

 Text 25

-Dazzled by the glaring effulgence of their smiling faces and the apparent satisfaction from their merciful glances, the sage closed his eyes.
+Dazzled by the glaring effulgence of their smiling faces and their merciful satisfied glances, the sage closed his eyes.

 Dazzled by the glaring effulgence of their smiling faces and the apparent satisfaction from their merciful glances, the sage closed his eyes.
 (Vedabase)